What Is a Medicare Supplement Plan?

 | Drug coverage | Separate Part D plan needed | Often included |

-| Extra benefits | None | Dental, vision, hearing, fitness |
+| Extra benefits | None | Often includes dental, vision, hearing, fitness |

 Neither option is universally "better" — it depends on your health, budget, travel habits, and preferred doctors.
 We help you decide which approach fits your life.